The IEC is a program a lot of traveller participate in because of the experience to travel and work in a foreign country.

 If your holiday is disrupted because you, your travelling companion or a family member back home is sick or injured, a natural disaster occurs or your travel documents have been stolen, you may be able to claim for any additional accommodation, travel or travel document replacement costs.

-If you plan to be back in Australia for a birthday and your planned transport is delayed or cancelled, alternative transport expenses cover can reimburse you for the cost of another mode of transport to ensure you get to your event or destination on time.
+If you plan to be back in Australia for a wedding and your planned transport is delayed or cancelled, special event transport expenses cover can reimburse you for the cost of another mode of transport to ensure you get to your event or destination on time.

 Cover for Adventure Activities